-SymBio is targeting a transition to Treakisym[®] liquid formulation (RTD and RI formulations), for which it concluded an exclusive licensing agreement in Japan with Eagle Pharmaceuticals (based in New Jersey, US) in September 2017.
-The company has already consulted with PMDA and filed for approval of the RTD formulation in September 2019 with an eye towards commercialization by Q1 FY12/21.
-SymBio launched clinical trials for the RI formulation in November 2018 primarily to confirm safety, and has made steady progress with patient enrollments since enrolling the first patient in April 2019, having enrolled 31 patients as of end January 2020.
-The company will apply for approval without delay after the end of the clinical trials of the RI formulation and aims to begin sales in 1H FY12/22.
-Liquid formulations of Treakisym[®] will offer significant value added (reduced burden) to patients and healthcare professionals, and patent protection in the form of a liquid product license makes it possible to extend the product life of Treakisym[®] until 2031.
+The company concluded an exclusive licensing agreement in Japan with Eagle Pharmaceuticals (based in New Jersey, US) in September 2017.
+Following consultations with the PMDA, the company filed for approval of the RTD formulation in September 2019, and plans to launch it in Q1 FY12/21.
+SymBio launched clinical trials for the RI formulation in November 2018 primarily to confirm safety and completed patient enrollment in March 2020.
+The company will apply for approval without delay after the end of the clinical trials of the RI formulation and aims to begin sales in 2H FY12/22.
+The RI formulation can be administered in just 10 minutes versus 60 minutes for the current lyophilized injection and RTD formulation.
+This reduces the burden on patients and healthcare professionals, providing significant value added.
+Multiple patent protections in the form of a liquid product license extended the product life of Treakisym[®] to 2031.